pawel-napieracz/cordova-plugin-onegini/docs/public/topics/getting-started.md

 export ARTIFACTORY_PASSWORD="<password>"
 ```

-In Android projects, Gradle is used to resolve the Android SDK since this is the default tool to manage dependencies. for iOS projects we use a Cordova hook (resolve dependencies) in order to download the iOS SDK from the Onegini repository.
-Please check the [configuration topic guide](configuration.md#customizing-the-resolve-dependencies-hook) for additional configuration options for this resolve dependencies hook.
+In Android projects, Gradle is used to resolve the Android SDK since this is the default tool to manage dependencies.
+For iOS projects we use a Cordova hook (resolve dependencies) in order to download the iOS SDK from the Onegini repository.
+Please check the [configuration topic guide](configuration.md#customizing-the-resolve-dependencies-hook) for additional configuration options to this resolve dependencies hook.

 ## Add the plugin to your project